American Leadership at Risk – And How to Win It Back

 Book Review “Building the New American Economy: Smart, Fair, and Sustainable” by Jeffrey D. Sachs (Author), Bernie Sanders (Foreword) Columbia University Press, February 7, 2017

-When Professor Sachs, one of the world’s most influential economists, wrote the book I’m reviewing here, we lived in a simpler, more innocent world, full of hope for a better future, particularly after the success of the 2015 Paris Climate Agreement, in large part a result of President Obama’s efforts.
+When Professor Sachs, one of the world’s most influential economists, wrote the book I’m reviewing here, we lived in another world full of hope for a better future, particularly after the success of the 2015 Paris Climate Agreement.

-America was firmly seated in the global leadership role it had occupied since World War II and as recently as last summer, it looked like nothing could upend it.
-The most recent “soft power” wins included the opening with Cuba and the deal with Iran to neuter its nuclear power – soft power wins that came on top of a long series of similar victories since 1945, starting with the generous Marshall Plan that resuscitated Europe from the ashes of war.
+America was firmly seated in the global leadership role it had occupied since World War II and as recently as the summer of 2016, it looked like nothing could upend it.
+The most important “soft power” wins included the opening with Cuba and the deal with Iran to neuter its nuclear power – soft power wins that came on top of a long series of similar victories since 1945, starting with the generous Marshall Plan that resuscitated Europe from the ashes of war.

-But that was not to be.
-Some sixty million Americans, many without a college degree and who felt by-passed by “globalization” and betrayed by a “blinkered elite”, voted in a man that is likely to upend America’s global leadership by systematically cutting everything that sustained America’s soft power: foreign aid and diplomacy; the environment and clean energy; support to science, health and the arts; immigrants and trade.
+Unfortunately, some sixty million Americans, feeling by-passed by “globalization” and betrayed by a “blinkered elite”, had voted in a man who had no interest (or understanding) of “soft power”.
+His worldview called on him to upend America’s global leadership, systematically cutting everything that sustained America’s soft power: foreign aid and diplomacy; the environment and clean energy; support to science, health and the arts; immigrants and, starting in 2018, international trade.

 Why We Should Listen to Professor Sachs

-Jeffrey D. Sachs, born in 1954 and raised in a suburb of Detroit, Michigan, is today Professor of Sustainable Development and Professor of Health Policy and Management at Columbia University as well as Director of Columbia’s Center for Sustainable Development and of the UN Sustainable Development Solutions Network (SDSN).
-Sachs started early accumulating firsts.
+His experience is encyclopedic.
+Born in 1954 and raised in a suburb of Detroit, Michigan, Jeffrey D. Sachs started early accumulating firsts.
 He was one of the youngest ever to achieve tenure at Harvard University, becoming a full professor of economics in 1983 when he was just 28.

 By 1995, he was Director of the Harvard Institute for International Development and five years later, he moved to New York to head Columbia University’s Earth Institute.
 In that function, he led a university-wide organization of more than 850 professionals from natural-science and social-science disciplines, in support of sustainable development.

 By 2013, the project had an annual budget of $25 million.
-But it was also running into some problems: there were accusations (reported by the Economist among others) that the project was not set up with a proper system to monitor results, in particular it lacked “control villages” to assess impact.
+But in 2015, a controversy arose around the methodology used in a final evaluation to gauge its effectiveness.
+There were accusations (reported by the Economist among others) that the project had failed to set up a proper system to monitor results, in particular it lacked “control villages” to assess impact.

 2016: The Turning Point, Focusing on America

 As the US Presidential election picked up speed, Sachs shifted his focus away from the “global citizen” to the American citizen.
-During the campaign, he served as an adviser to Bernie Sanders who eventually wrote the foreword to his book.
+As noted above, he served as an adviser to Bernie Sanders who eventually wrote the foreword to his book.

 Over that fateful campaign year, he wrote several noteworthy op-eds in the Boston Globe articulating his ideas regarding what was wrong with America.
 The first article, aptly titled Economic choices facing the United States: Why we need a new direction, laid out the foundation of what was to become his book Building the New American Economy.
 It sounded a positive note: